Nicholas-Baron/Prime_Finder_2/README.md

 ## `-v` or `-d`
 The verbose and debug mode are the same.
 Using either will output additional information about the internal state of the program.
+## `-s`
+Single mode only checks the number inputed, not the range from 2 to the number.